Lesk algorithm: Simplified Lesk algorithm

 The COMPUTEOVERLAP function returns the number of words in common between two sets, ignoring function words or other words on a stop list.
 The original Lesk algorithm defines the context in a more complex way.

-Criticisms and other Lesk-based methods
+Criticisms

 Unfortunately, Lesk’s approach is very sensitive to the exact wording of definitions, so the absence of a certain word can radically change the results.
 Further, the algorithm determines overlaps only among the glosses of the senses being considered.
 This is a significant limitation in that dictionary glosses tend to be fairly short and do not provide sufficient vocabulary to relate fine-grained sense distinctions.

 A lot of work has appeared offering different modifications of this algorithm.
 These works use other resources for analysis (thesauruses, synonyms dictionaries or morphological and syntactic models): for instance, it may use such information as synonyms, different derivatives, or words from definitions of words from definitions.